 - In a bowl, whisk eggs, sugar, cream, lemon juice and zest

-- Stand for 5 minutes
+- Stand for 5 to 6 minutes.

 - Pour mixture into pastry shell and bake for 20 to 30 minutes, until the mixture is just set